victorliu-sq/PaperWriting/FlashSMP.md

 # Conflict Resolution-atomicMin

-In parallelized Gale-Shapley (GS) algorithms, each woman selects the best proposal with the minimum numerical value when multiple proposals are made simultaneously.
+As previously mentioned, in parallelized Gale-Shapley (GS) algorithms, each woman needs to select the best proposal with the minimum numerical value when multiple proposals are made simultaneously.

-As previously mentioned, traditional synchronization methods can be inefficient when updating shared data structures like `partnerRank` due to the high cost of coarse-grained synchronization and wasted work from atomicCAS failures under high memory contention..
+However, traditional synchronization methods can be inefficient when updating shared data structures like `partnerRank` due to the high cost of coarse-grained synchronization and wasted work from atomicCAS failures under high memory contention..